Regulation on doctoral study and doctoral degrees at the University of Iceland School of Health Sciences, no. 890/2016

 Significant changes to the study plan are subject to the approval of the standing committee of the relevant faculty and must be submitted to the School doctoral studies committee and the Graduate School for confirmation.

-Upon commencing study, each student shall be assigned a tutor from among the regular teaching or research staff at the relevant School of Health Sciences faculty.
-The doctoral student consults the tutor on the creation of the research proposal, the organisation of the studies, selection of courses (if applicable), and any other aspects concerning the programme.
-The tutor is responsible for ensuring that the doctoral programme meets the requirements of the School of Health Sciences.
-The tutor is normally also the supervisor.
-As well as the tutor, a student may have one or two supervisors, who may be external to the University, as long as they meet the requirements stipulated in Article 12 of this Regulation.
+Upon commencing study, each student shall be assigned an administrative supervisor from among the regular teaching or research staff at the relevant School of Health Sciences faculty.
+The doctoral student consults the administrative supervisor on the creation of the research proposal, the organisation of the studies, selection of courses (if applicable), and any other aspects concerning the programme.
+The administrative supervisor is responsible for ensuring that the doctoral programme meets the requirements of the School of Health Sciences.
+The administrative supervisor is normally also the academic supervisor.
+As well as the administrative supervisor, a student may have one or two academic supervisors, who may be external to the University, as long as they meet the requirements stipulated in Article 12 of this Regulation.

 Article 12.
-Requirements of tutors, supervisors and other persons assessing studies and the doctoral thesis.
+Requirements of the administrative supervisor, academic supervisors and other persons assessing studies and the doctoral thesis.

-The tutor must be a permanent member of teaching staff in the relevant subject, or a research specialist at the School of Health Sciences who has undergone an appropriate qualifications assessment.
-Supervisors of doctoral students must have completed a doctorate and/or attained the level of senior lecturer.
+The administrative supervisor must be a permanent member of teaching staff in the relevant subject, or a research specialist at the School of Health Sciences who has undergone an appropriate qualifications assessment.
+Academic supervisors of doctoral students must have completed a doctorate and/or attained the level of senior lecturer.
 Care must be taken to ensure that students’ projects fall under the specialisations of their supervisors.
-Supervisors of doctoral students, whether or not they are permanent teaching staff at the University of Iceland, must be recognised experts in the field in question and have published works connected to the student’s project in an outlet that makes rigorous academic demands.
+Academic supervisors of doctoral students, whether or not they are permanent teaching staff at the University of Iceland, must be recognised experts in the field in question and have published works connected to the student’s project in an outlet that makes rigorous academic demands.

 Article 13.
 Relations between faculties and schools and with other universities.